 To do so, integrate the content calendar with your project management tool to make sure everyone in your team has access to the information.

-Devise a Promotional Strategy
+Devise a Content Promotion Strategy

 The most successful content marketers spend 20% of their time creating content and 80% of their time promoting it.

 Experiment with different strategies and track results so you can identify the most effective ways to promote your content.